vegaprotocol/documentation/docs/concepts/assets/deposits-withdrawals.md

 Note: Associated and deposited are not equivalent, as deposited tokens are held within the ERC-20 bridge contract, and associated tokens are held in the staking bridge contract (or in the vesting contract for locked/unredeemed tokens).
 The difference is that tokens deposited to the ERC-20 bridge are under the control of the Vega network whereas those associated with a Vega key remain solely in the control of the original holder -- you cannot lose your associated/staked tokens.

 ### Lifetime deposit limits
 During alpha mainnet, the ERC-20 bridge smart contract limits how much can ever be deposited from an Ethereum address.
-This is done in an abundance of caution, to assure users in the face of recent bridge hacks that they would have only a small amount at risk at any point.
+This is done in an abundance of caution, to assure users in the face of recent bridge hacks on other projects, that they would have only a small amount at risk at any point.

 If, however, a user wanted to bypass those limits and understood the risks to their assets, they could run `exempt_depositor()` on the [ERC-20 bridge contract](../../api/bridge/contracts/index.md) for each asset, after which transactions greater than deposit limit for the asset would be allowed.